Skip to content

 When the LLM calls delegate_to_agent:

-1. The orchestrator pauses the current agent’s session.
+1. The orchestrator activates the target agent.

 name: delegate_to_agent